 Hot plate welding is suitable for almost any thermoplastic material, but is most often used for softer, semi-crystalline thermoplastics such as PP and PE.
 Weld strengths approaching that of the parent materials can usually be obtained if correct welding procedures are followed.

-Dissimilar material having similar melting points and melt viscosities can be hot plate welded provided they are chemically compatible.
+Dissimilar materials having similar melting points and melt viscosities can be hot plate welded provided they are chemically compatible.